 However the city is constantly growing, along with the transport needs of its population.
 How long can you keep the subway system running before it grinds to a halt?

-We're adding a lot into the release: procedural audio, infinite-play zen mode, leaderboards, multiple maps and themes based on real-world cities, a new interface, and more cool stuff.
+There's a lot more in the full game: procedural audio by Disasterpeace, infinite-play zen mode, the unlockable extreme mode, leaderboards, multiple maps and themes based on real-world cities, and more cool stuff.